tibmeister/vPOSH/README.md

 Powershell v3 or higher must be installed along with PowerCLI v10 or higher.

 # Installing / Getting Started
-a **vcenters.json** file must be present in the *config* folder in order to allow for a Connect-vCenter cmdlet to function correctly.  the format of this file is as follows:
+a **vcenters.json** file must be present in the *.config* folder in order to allow for a Connect-vCenter cmdlet to function correctly.  the format of this file is as follows:

 ```
 [